YuhaoCheng/PyAnomaly/Docker/README.md

 ### Introduction

 - In order to make it easy to use, we create the docker image file
 - `.condarc` is the channels of `conda`, we choose `tuna` source.
 Users can change it.
+- If you want to change to the default sources, please run use this [condarc](https://drive.google.com/file/d/1OIqaTbebbIs94Ku_9wraU-BT7g5F_5q8/view?usp=sharing) to replace the original one in the `Docker `folder

 ### Usage